View full guide »

 Currently, the filing of consolidated Canadian income tax returns by related corporations is not permitted.
 Each corporation must file its own return and may not utilize any losses of related corporations to offset the income, although certain deductions may be transferred among members of qualifying corporate groups in limited circumstances.

 Corporations making specified payments, including wages and other remuneration, must submit periodic information returns detailing such payments and must remit withholding tax on such payments.
 Canadian resident corporations and foreign corporations carrying on business in Canada are also subject to reporting requirements in respect of transactions with non-arm's-length non-residents.

 h.
 Tax dispute resolution

-The ITA dictates a distinct and robust regime for resolving Canadian domestic income tax disputes (parallel regimes are promulgated under other Federal and Provincial tax statutes).
-Tax disputes commonly arise from an audit, resulting in a reassessment of tax from additional assessed income and/or expenses or tax credits being disallowed.
+The ITA naturally includes a scheme for resolving Canadian domestic income tax disputes (and there are parallel regimes under other Federal and Provincial tax statutes).
+Tax disputes typically commence with an audit, potentially resulting in a reassessment of tax, interest and, at times, civil penalties.

-Tax reassessments can be initially challenged by way of independent administrative review by the Canada Revenue Agency (CRA).
-If not satisfactorily resolved at that level, or if taxpayers opt to forego that CRA review, taxpayers are entitled to appeal reassessments to the Tax Court of Canada (TCC).
+Tax reassessments can be initially challenged by way of an administrative dispute resolution process within the Canada Revenue Agency (CRA).
+If a matter is not satisfactorily resolved at that level, or if taxpayers opt to forego that CRA review, taxpayers are entitled to appeal reassessments to the Tax Court of Canada (TCC).
 The TCC is a superior, independent and specialized court, dedicated to resolving disputes between the Federal government and taxpayers, primarily determining whether tax reassessments are correct.
 A decision of the TCC can be appealed to the Federal Court of Appeal (FCA).
 In turn, a FCA decision may be appealed to the Supreme Court of Canada (SCC), the highest level court in Canada, but only with leave, or permission, from the SCC.

 i.
 General anti-avoidance rule